rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/advance-operating-ssytem/02-lecture-02.md

 5\. **Multilevel Queue Scheduling** – different queues for different process types.

 6\. **Multilevel Feedback Queue** – processes can move between queues (adaptive).

+## Process State Transition Diagram

+This diagram illustrates the lifecycle of a process, showcasing the different states a process can be in and the transitions between these states.

+\`\`\`mermaid

+stateDiagram

+\[\*\] --> New : Process Creation

+New --> Ready : Admitted

+Ready --> Running : Scheduled

+Running --> Waiting : I/O Request

+Waiting --> Ready : I/O Completion

+Running --> Ready : Timeout or Preemption

+Running --> Terminated : Process Completion

+Ready --> Terminated : Process Aborted

+Waiting --> Terminated : Process Aborted

+state New {

+label: "Process is being created"

+}

+state Ready {

+label: "Waiting for CPU"

+}

+state Running {

+label: "Executing on CPU"

+}

+state Waiting {

+label: "Waiting for I/O"

+}

+state Terminated {

+label: "Process completed"

+}

+\`\`\`

+\## Process Scheduling Queue Diagram

+This diagram shows how different processes are organized in queues based on their state, and how the scheduler and dispatcher interact to manage these queues.

+\`\`\`mermaid

+graph LR

+ReadyQueue --> Scheduler

+Scheduler --> Dispatcher

+Dispatcher --> CPU

+CPU --> RunningProcess

+RunningProcess --> ReadyQueue : Timeout or Preemption

+RunningProcess --> WaitingQueue : I/O Request

+WaitingQueue --> ReadyQueue : I/O Completion

+RunningProcess --> Terminated : Process Completion

+subgraph Queues

+ReadyQueue("Ready Queue")

+WaitingQueue("Waiting Queue")

+Terminated("Terminated")

+end

+subgraph Components

+Scheduler("Scheduler")

+Dispatcher("Dispatcher")

+CPU("CPU")

+RunningProcess("Running Process")

+end

+\`\`\`

+\## Inter-Process Communication Diagram (Shared Memory)

+This diagram illustrates how shared memory is used for inter-process communication.

+\`\`\`mermaid

+graph LR

+ProcessA("Process A")

+ProcessB("Process B")

+SharedMemory("Shared Memory Region")

+ProcessA -- Write Data --> SharedMemory

+ProcessB -- Read Data --> SharedMemory

+SharedMemory -- Data --> ProcessA

+SharedMemory -- Data --> ProcessB

+\`\`\`

+These diagrams should give you a visual representation of the topics you're studying, which can greatly aid in your understanding and retention.

+## Two Process Model Sufficient

+Here is the thing, this model is not good because there is way too much process switching, and with a timeout, this can lead to much worse problems, and with content switch from one process to another mode, then it requires more memory and more work.

+Plus thing is that one process needs to be completed, then we will work on the third model as well.